-Von Hoene currently serves on the board of advisors of Flying Food Group and boards of directors for: Northwestern Memorial Hospital chairman of the Professional Standards Committee); the Chicago Symphony Orchestra; the Civic Consulting Alliance; the Diversity Scholarship Foundation; and the United Way of Metropolitan Chicago.
+Von Hoene currently serves on the boards of directors for: Northwestern Memorial Hospital chairman of the Professional Standards Committee); the Chicago Symphony Orchestra; the Civic Consulting Alliance; the Diversity Scholarship Foundation; and the United Way of Metropolitan Chicago.
 Von Hoene also is a Washington DC Federal City Council trustee, and serves on the boards of directors of Building Bridges Across the River (the parent organization of the Town Hall Education Arts Recreation Campus (THEARC), and The John F. Kennedy Center for the Performing Arts Corporate Fund.

 He is past president of the Chicago Lawyers Committee for Civil Rights Under Law, Inc., and past general counsel to the Leadership Council for Metropolitan Open Communities.

 Von Hoene previously has served on the boards of directors of the Legal Assistance Foundation of Chicago, the Alliance to Save Energy, the Chicago Legal Clinic, the Chicago Bar Foundation and the Joffrey Ballet.
 He also served on the Visiting Committee of the University of Chicago Law School.
 He is a member of the Economic Club of Chicago and the Executives’ Club of Chicago.